maciuozz/CI-CD/src/main/java/WordCounter/README.md

 <h2>WORD FREQUENCY ANALYZER APPLICATION</h2>

-This is a Java program that takes in a path to a text file as an argument and then reads it to count the number of words and their respective frequencies.
+This is a Java program that takes in a file name as input and then reads it to count the number of words and their respective frequencies.
 It then prints out the following information:

 - The total number of words in the file.
 - The word(s) with the highest frequency and its frequency.